 I didn’t splurge as I’d grown up understanding the value of money, but as you get used to certain things it becomes easier and easier to spend.
 It’s a slow cycle of spending a little more and a little more.

 I remember buying my first car; I bought a brand new VW Golf off the showroom floor!
 Obviously very exciting as I’d been taking the bus from Rosebank to Joburg CBD each day for over a year.
 That however was my first debt and the start of my debt story.
 Most people were very supportive and told me what a good thing it was.
 Others (like my parents) were cautioning me about debt.
 I was only 20 years old though, and this was too exciting!
+It was also with this car that I experienced my worst money mistake (besides the debt lol).
+My car was stolen and I didn’t have insurance, and it wasn’t paid off yet.

 Along with my new car debt (or shortly after perhaps) came the credit cards, store cards and overdraft.
 It was all so easy.
 I matriculated in 1994 which is way before the current credit act, and banks and stores literally posted you credit & store cards which you simply had to activate.
 You didn’t need to apply for them, they just arrived in the post.
 You also didn’t need much (or any) credit history as companies were literally throwing credit at you.